On an extension of the universal monodromy representation for $\mathbb{P}^1\backslash\{0,1,\infty\}$: The extension of the monodromy representation

-Begin by observing that the class $e$ of the trivial path acts as the identity.
+Now it is possible to show that for any real tangential basepoint $\ora{ab},$ $G_{\ora{ab}}$ may be endowed with a group structure with multiplication given by $S_{ab}.$ To simplify the notation, consider the case of $\ora{ab} = \ora{01}.$ Begin by observing that the class $e$ of the trivial path acts as the identity.
 Also, $s$ is its own inverse, since $[s]*s$ is the homotopy class of paths represented by the tangential path $[1,0],$ which is inverse to $[0,1]$.
-The inverse of $r$ is the homotopy class $q$ of paths represented by the loop from $\ora{01}$ to $\ora{0\infty}$ in the {\em lower} half plane - one checks easily that $rq=qr=e.$ We write $q=r^{-1}.$ A key fact is that $[r]= [r^{-1}],$ as one sees directly from the definition of $[\;\cdot\;].$
+The inverse of $r$ is the homotopy class $q$ of paths represented by the loop from $\ora{01}$ to $\ora{0\infty}$ in the {\em lower} half plane - one checks easily that $rq=qr=e.$ We write $q=r^{-1}.$ Of course $[r]= [r^{-1}].$